 Chronic and Acute Pain

-For those who struggle with acute pain and nausea following chemotherapy treatments, medical marijuana has proven effective.
+For those who struggle with chronic and acute pain and nausea following chemotherapy treatments, medical marijuana has proven effective.
 Studies have shown that cannabis dramatically impacts the brain compared to opioids and NSAIDs (Nonsteroidal Anti Inflammatory Drugs).

 In addition, cannabis has been shown to inhibit the growth of new nerve fibers in the brain, thus reducing pain signals.
 This is significant because it helps the patient to move more easily, perform activities of daily living, and live a more normal life.